pniyongabo/NBA_Dashboard/README.md

 ### Instructions for Running the Application

-This application makes calls to a protected external API (RapidAPI).
+This application makes calls to external API (RapidAPI) that requires a key.
-For the application to work a RapidAPI key is required in the path as `REACT_APP_API_KEY`.
+For the application to work, that API key needs to be present as path variable named `REACT_APP_API_KEY`.

 ##### Running the Express Server